pdorrell/number-zoomer/docs/design.md

 * Zoom in and out:
   * On a touch screen via pinch and zoom
   * On a computer using "+" and "-" buttons or keyboard shortcuts

+When zooming in and out -
+  * If the point is visible, adjust the view transform so that the point retains it's current position within the screen viewport.
+  * If the point is not visible, zoom so that the centre of the world window retains it's current position in the centre of the viewport.

 ## Current Position of Point